-During 2021, the members of our compensation committee were Dr. Heyman and Peter Thompson, M.D.
-Dr. Thompson resigned from our board of directors on January 5, 2022.
-Dr. Thompson's resignation was not related to any disagreement with the Company on any matter relating to its operations, policies or practices.
-None of the members of the fiscal year 2021 compensation committee (Dr. Heyman and Dr. Thompson) has been an officer or employee of PMV Pharmaceuticals or any of our subsidiaries at any time.
+During 2022, the members of our compensation committee were Dr. Heyman, Peter Thompson, M.D., until his resignation on January 5, 2022, and Ms. Stelzer and Dr. Baum, each effective as of January 5, 2022.
+Dr. Thompson's resignation from our board of directors was not related to any disagreement with the Company on any matter relating to its operations, policies or practices.
+None of the members of the fiscal year 2022 compensation committee (Dr. Heyman, Dr. Thompson, Ms. Stelzer and Dr. Baum) has been an officer or employee of PMV Pharmaceuticals or any of our subsidiaries at any time.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of any entity that has one or more executive officers serving on our board of directors or compensation committee.